kgiomi/ECE114/README.md

 # ECE114
-Introduction to C/C++ for Spring 2018 Semester at the University of Rochester
+Introduction to C/C++ Projects for Spring 2018 Semester at the University of Rochester